Driss Benhima: Education

 After secondary studies at Lycée Descartes (French-system college) in Rabat, he obtained a scientific baccalauréat in 1971.
 He then joined Lycée Sainte-Geneviève in Versailles where he successfully prepared for engineering schools entry exams.

 He graduated with engineering degrees from the École Polytechnique in 1978 (X1974, Major among foreign applicants) with last year's specialisation at the École des Mines de Paris.

 Miscellaneous

 Benhima was born on 28 May 1954.

 He was honoured with the Moroccan Order of the Throne (Commander).

-He has represented Morocco during the 1994 General Agreement on Tariffs and Trade (GATT) meetings in Marrakech (the Marrakesh Agreement transformed the GATT into the World Trade Organization).
+He has represented Morocco during the 1994 General Agreement on Tariffs and Trade (GATT) meetings in Marrakesh (the Marrakesh Agreement transformed the GATT into the World Trade Organization).

 Between 1995 and 1999, he was member of the G14, a think tank established by King Hassan II.

 In 1999, Hassan II assigned to Benhima the promotion of the Moroccan bid to host the 2006 FIFA World Cup, and was also assigned the same role in the 2010 FIFA World Cup.

 Mr Benhima has launched a cinema club during his time in Khouribga and wrote film interpretation essays.
 He is currently a member of the board of directors of the Marrakech International Film Festival Foundation.

 He is the president of Hawd Asfi, Safi-based non-profit organization (حوض ٱسفي).